MattFlower/organized/README.md

       2. Two
       3. Three
   * Fix table close command, which was erroring out due to a regex error.

-* 0.5.3 (Released 2016-11-18)
-  * Fix for Issue #7 - if a star is followed by a linebreak, that should be treated line a star too.
-  * Fix for Issue #8 - when indenting, try to detect indent type even if it is different from the default type
-  * Organized was not obeying the config setting for the number of spaces, it was only using the editor style.
-Now it should obey the config setting.

 Please see the [CHANGELOG.org](https://raw.githubusercontent.com/MattFlower/organized/master/CHANGELOG.org) for full details of recent changes.